Funing County, Jiangsu

 Funing County (阜寧縣 (阜宁县, Fùníng Xiàn)) is under the administration of Yancheng, Jiangsu province, China.
 The county borders the prefecture-level city of Huai'an to the west.
-It has a population of 1.08 million, with 180,000 in the urban area, and a jurisdiction area of 1,436 km2.
+It has a population of 794,036, with 465,096 in the urban area, and a jurisdiction area of 1,436 km2.
 It is under the jurisdiction of Yancheng municipality.
 The county was incorporated in 1731.
 Its seat of government is located at Fucheng Town.
 Funing is a 400-km drive from Shanghai via the G15 Expressway.

 Funing is famous for being a revolutionary area of the Chinese Communist Party.

 It is also home to the Jiangsu Funing Economic Development Zone.

 Administrative divisions

-In the present,Funing County has 20 towns.
+At present, Funing County has 20 towns.